 “Hi everyone.
-I’m Ben.
+I’m Farsh.
 I arrived here yesterday.
 I’m from Los Angeles,” and then I nod to signal I’m done with my introduction.

-“Hiiii Bennnn,” most of the room responds in unison.
+“Hiiii Faarshhh,” most of the room responds in unison.

 As she took her stare off of me and glanced around the room for a volunteer, I noticed that my hands were clenched into fists.
 I slowly opened my fingers and laid my hands flat, palms down on top of my thighs.
-A portly black woman who looked to be in her fifties, eagerly raised her hand.
+A portly woman who looked to be in her fifties, eagerly raised her hand.
 The woman wore sweat-pants, a short-sleeved cotton shirt with some logo on it (it’s the kind of shirt one receives for free at an event like a job fair or when signing up as a new customer at a bank).
-She had dread locks that didn’t quite reach her shoulders and were semi covered by a blue bandana on her head.
+Peeking out from the blue bandana that covered the top of head were two braided pigtails.
 The most horrifying part was her footwear.
-Pink flip-flops with a large fuzzy pink puffball atop the straps, next to her extremely non-pedicured big toes.
+Pink flip-flops with a large fuzzy pink puffball atop the straps, which only brought more attention to her extremely non-pedicured big toes.
 I looked at her face.
-She was a cross between an English bulldog and a toad.
-Overall her look was that of an unkempt, overweight, aged Rastafarian.
-I hoped I wouldn’t ever have to sit next to her.
+Oddly, she immediately struck me as resembling a jovial cartoonish bullfrog.
+Overall her look was that of an unkempt bohemian Baby Jane with poor eating habits.
+There were many aspects to her that didn’t coalesce or seem quite right so I hoped I wouldn’t ever have to sit next to her.

 The counselor acknowledged her almost reluctantly.

 “Uh, ok Karen.
 Thank you.
 Here you are Karen.”
-Karen the bulldog-toad takes the day’s agenda.
+Karen the happy bullfrog takes the day’s agenda.

 “Ok.
 Eight a.m. to nine a.m. is our morning meeting, in which we are presently attt.
 At nine forty-five a.m. we read the schedullllle.
 Which actually is what I’m reading currentlyyyyy.”